top of page

 Location.......

-Leisure and Labor in the Villas of Oplontis near Pompeii (Annual Howland Lecture in Classical Archaeology)
+Family Matters: The Social Role of the Dionysiac Frescoes in the Villa of the Mysteries at Pompeii (Annual Howland Lecture in Classical Archaeology)

 Professor John R. Clarke, Department of Art and Art History, University of Texas at Austin â€‹